Hans Gieng

 Hans Gieng (first mentioned 1525 – died 1562) was a Swiss Renaissance sculptor best known for his public fountain figures in the Old Town of Bern as well as Fribourg.

 Biography

 Gieng, who was probably of Swabian origin, is recorded to have become a citizen of Fribourg and a member of the traders' guild in 1527.
 He likely first worked in the sculpture workshop of Hans Geiler, whom he succeeded in 1533.
 In earlier centuries, Geiler and Gieng were sometimes confused with one another, but modern research indicates that they were actually two distinct persons.

 As a sculptor, Gieng was mainly active in Fribourg.
-He also worked in Bern in the 1540s, in Solothurn from 1554–56, and in 1557 in St. Gallen.
+He also worked in Bern in the 1540s, in Solothurn from 1554 to 1556, and in 1557 in St. Gallen.

 Works

 Gieng's style is close to Swabian art: traditional and still in the style of Gothic art in his religious creations, but forceful and realistic in the secular works.